Inquiry Question

 Birth

-In placental mammals (including humans), after the placenta is formed, the mother’s biology becomes adapted to maintaining the pregnancy.
+In placental mammals (including humans), after the placenta is formed, the mother's biology adapts to maintaining the pregnancy.
 Two hormones are essential to this: estrogen and progesterone.
-Estrogen is produced initially by the corpus luteum in the ovary and later by the fetus, while progesterone is produced by the placenta.
-Both of these hormones work in concert to maintain the pregnancy (e.g. strengthening the uterine walls to support the growing fetus; preventing the contraction of the uterus; developing the mammary glands for lactation).
+Estrogen is produced initially by the corpus luteum in the ovary and later by the fetus, while the placenta produces progesterone.
+Both of these hormones work in concert to maintain the pregnancy (e.g., strengthening the uterine walls to support the growing fetus, preventing the contraction of the uterus, and developing the mammary glands for lactation).

 Birth is the process of externalising (bringing forth) the young animal.
 Scientifically, birthing is referred to as parturition.
-The process of birthing is complex and is coordinated by various systems, such as the nervous and endocrine systems.
+Birthing is complex and coordinated by various systems, such as the nervous and endocrine systems.
 The endocrine control of birth involves both positive and negative feedback.
 The following description provides an overview of some events that occur during labour and birth in human females (not that the description is incomplete).

-1. As the fetus inceases in size, it causes the uterine muscles to stretch.
-This causes the placenta to release the hormone, estriol.
+1. As the fetus grows, the uterine muscles stretch, causing the placenta to release estriol hormone.

-2. Estriol inhibits the release of progrsterone from the placenta.
-Therefore, the block to quiescence (i.e. preventing the contraction of the uterine muscles) is lifted.
+2. Estriol inhibits the release of progesterone from the placenta, lifting the block to quiescence (i.e., preventing the contraction of the uterine muscles).

 3. Estriol also stimulates the release of oxytocin (a hormone) from the pituitary gland.
-The oxytocin hormone bind to receptors on uterine muscles, promoting muscle contractions.
+The oxytocin hormone binds to receptors on uterine muscles, promoting muscle contractions.

 4. The contraction of the uterine muscles stimulates the estriol-oxytocin pathway.
-This is a postive feedback pathway that increases the intensity and frequency of contractions, leading to the birth of the child.
-The release of chemicals called prostaglandins by the fetus further promote uterine contractions.
+This positive feedback pathway increases the intensity and frequency of contractions, leading to the birth of the child.
+The release of chemicals called prostaglandins by the fetus further promotes uterine contractions.

-5. Oxytocin and prolactin (another hormone) stimulates milk production in the mammary glands.
+5. Oxytocin and prolactin (another hormone) stimulate milk production in the mammary glands.

 Understanding hormonal control of pregnancy and birth

 Students learning this topic may find it useful to consider the various stages of mammalian reproduction as a series of developmental events.
 For example, gamete production, pregnancy and birth represent specific developmental events that are regulated by hormones.
 In females, the reproductive system serves three distinct events associated with reproduction: ovulation, pregnancy and birth.
-The brain regulates these events by secreting hormones, as well as responding to hormones produced by the reproductive organs and the fetus.
-This two-way communication is important for a successful pregnancy and birth, including post-natal care (production of milk).
-The hormones involved in this complex communication between the brain and the reproductive system form the brain-gonad axis – more specifically, the hypothalamo-pituitary-gonadal axis.
-As with all hormonal systems, both positive and negative feedback loops regulate the biological processes.
+The brain regulates these events by secreting hormones and responding to hormones produced by the reproductive organs and the fetus.
+This two-way communication is important for a successful pregnancy and birth, including post-natal care (milk production).
+The hormones involved in this complex communication between the brain and the reproductive system form the brain-gonad axis - specifically, the hypothalamic-pituitary-gonadal axis.
+As with all hormonal systems, positive and negative feedback loops regulate the biological processes.
 For example, in both males and females, LH and FSH from the pituitary gland stimulate the production of gametes in the gonads.
-In females, progesterone prepares the uterus for the implantation of the embryo, and the maintenance of the pregnancy.
-During birth and post-natally, oxytocin causes the expulsion of the fetus during birth (parturition) and milk production.
+In females, progesterone prepares the uterus for the embryo's implantation and the pregnancy's maintenance.
+During birth and post-natally, oxytocin causes the expulsion of the fetus during birth (pa

 Hormonal control of oogenesis and pregnancy.
 Biological organs are shown in white text boxes, while the hormones produced are shown in purple text boxes.
 Stimulatory actions (+) are shown as green arrows, while inhibitory actions (-) are shown as red arrows.
 LH and FSH stimulate (+) the recruitment of a follicle in the ovary (to mature into an oocyte).
 The follicle, in turn, produces estradiol (estrogen).
 Estrogen inhibits the release of LH and FSH from the pituitary gland.
 As a result, no further follicles are recruited.
 After ovulation, the follicle becomes the corpus luteum, which secretes progesterone.
 Progesterone thickens the endometrium of the uterus and prepares it for implantation by the embryo.
 Progesterone also feeds back negatively on the hypothalamus and the pituitary gland to prevent further ovulation.